cyb3rdog/Cyb3rVector/README.md

 # Welcome to Cyb3rVector's CodeLab Project

-The ultimate goal of this Project is to finish this educational application to enable anyone to use the **Vector's SDK** even without the technical background or programming skills.
+The ultimate goal of this Project is to finish this educational application to enable anyone to use the **Vector's SDK** even without technical background or programming skills.
 Main instrument to achieve this goal is called **Vector's CodeLab** - a Blockly based coding enviroment which allows executing various commands through creating a simple programs by stacking graphical blocks together.
 This **CodeLab enviroment** and **Vector Robot** combined creates an ideal platform for young to develop variety of their skills and their love towards technology and robotics.
 I want this software to be available to anyone for free of charge, as I believe the education should be fun, playful and free.

 ## DOWNLOADS

-In case you're here for downloads, the links for you are right here:
+In case you're here for downloads, the links are right there:

 - [Windows installer (msi)](http://vector.phact.cz/download/Cyb3rVector-v0.9.48.msi)
 - [Windows portable (zip)](http://vector.phact.cz/download/Cyb3rVector-v0.9.48.zip)